absolute-quantum/cats-blender-plugin/README.md

     - You do not need to enable "Keep Twist Bones" for this to work
   - Added compatibility to more models
 - **Importer:**
+  - Imported meshes from VRM files now get automatically parented to their armature
   - Fixed export warning being empty
   - Fixed importer error when the FBX importer was not enabled
   - Fixed importer error when a zip file contained another zip file